Jump to top menu Jump to main menu Jump to content

 Bio

-Dr. Julie Nonnekens received her MSc in Biotechnology at Wageningen University in 2009.
+Julie Nonnekens received her MSc in Biotechnology at Wageningen University in 2009.
 She obtained her PhD in cancer biology with the focus on DNA repair mechanisms at the University of Toulouse (France) in 2013.
 Following, she was a postdoc at the Hubrecht Institute working on ribosome biogenesis in cancer and longevity.
-In 2014 Julie joined the Erasmus MC with a joint appointment as postdoc and is now Assistant Professor at the Department of Molecular Genetics and Department of Radiology and Nuclear Medicine.
+In 2014 Julie joined the Erasmus MC Departments of Radiology & Nuclear Medicine and Molecular Genetics and is now Associate Professor.

 Field(s) of expertise